Mike11199/applyYourSelf---Job-Tracker/README.md

 <br>
 -<s>Add 5 more status codes.
 Changed stats page, job model, appcontext, wrappers, stats functions.
 Took 5+ hours.
 Numerous difficulties wiith statuses that have spaces, versus no spaces allowed in MongoDB job model and CSS.
 Caused issues with enumerated drop-downs.</s>
 <br>
+-<s>Add google OAuth2.0 by decoding JWT response from google with user info from credential and modifying login function, controllers, APIs, etc.</s>

 -Add password verification link so that only the actual owner of the entered email address can register.
 <br>
 -Add password reset functionality.